chaploud/storybook-cljs/README.md

 The dispatch value represents the **hierarchical path** of your story and determines the file output location:

-Each story multi-method compiles to a CommonJS Story file that Storybook.js understands.
-The build hooks defined in your shadow-cljs build take care of this compilation step.
+Each story multi-method compiles to a CommonJS Story file that Storybook.js can understand.
+The build hooks defined in your shadow-cljs profile take care of this compilation step.

 #### Format
 - Use forward slashes (`/`) to separate hierarchy levels
 - Follow PascalCase or camelCase conventions for readability
-- Be descriptive but concise

 #### Examples
 | Dispatch Value | Output File | Purpose |